Government Bridge and Rock Island Arsenal's Davenport gate closed after train derailment

 The Canadian Pacific train partially derailed near Lock and Dam 15 at the Rock Island Arsenal.
-Arsenal officials say the lock is also closed to barge traffic, since the swing span can't be moved.
+Arsenal officials say the lock is also closed to barge traffic since the swing span can't be moved.

 According to the Arsenal, railroad officials told them they will have to bring a crane from one of two remote locations to put the train back on the tracks.
 Railroad officials said the recovery could take up to eight hours.